John Baptist Purcell: Bishop of Cincinnati

+In January 1837, Purcell took part in a friendly debate in Cincinnati with the noted Protestant minister Alexander Campbell.
+The discussion, comparing Catholicism and Protestantism, was transcribed and published, with the proceeds going to charities of both denominations..

 In order to staff the seminary and school, Purcell invited the Jesuit Fathers, to whom he entrusted St. Xavier's Church on Sycamore Street.
 He purchased a site for his new cathedral on Plum and Eighth Streets, and Western Row (now Central Avenue), then the western boundary of Cincinnati.
-Bishop Purcell began constructing a structure built of Dayton limestone, with a spire of solid stone rising to the height of 225 feet.
+Purcell began constructing a structure built of Dayton limestone, with a spire of solid stone rising to the height of 225 feet.
 Saint Peter in Chains Cathedral became one of the West's finest.
 On October 13, 1846, it was consecrated by Archbishop Samuel Eccleston of Baltimore.
-After trying several locations for his diocesan seminary, Bishop Purcell finally located it on Price Hill, west of the city limits.
+After trying several locations for his diocesan seminary, Purcell finally located it on Price Hill, west of the city limits.
 The main building was completed in 1851, and named Mount St. Mary's of the West, after his own alma mater at Emmitsburg.
-Bishop Purcell also established two orphan asylums, St. Aloysius's for the children of German-speaking parents, and St. Peter's (now St. Joseph's) for children of English-speakers.
+Purcell also established two orphan asylums, St. Aloysius's for the children of German-speaking parents, and St. Peter's (now St. Joseph's) for children of English-speakers.

 He made a complete visitation of his extensive diocese the first year of his administration, placing resident pastors in parishes or having priests to visit regularly the smaller communities that were unable to support a resident pastor.
-Bishop Purcell made several trips to Europe, visiting the various seminaries there, and recruiting missionaries for Ohio and points further west.
-On one trip, Bishop Purcell returned with Fathers Joseph Projectus Machebeuf and Jean-Baptiste Lamy.
-Father Machebeuf afterward became the first Bishop of Denver; Father Lamy, the first Archbishop of Santa Fé.
+Purcell made several trips to Europe, visiting the various seminaries there, and recruiting missionaries for Ohio and points further west.
+On one trip, Purcell returned with Joseph Projectus Machebeuf and Jean-Baptiste Lamy.
+Machebeuf later became the first bishop of Denver and Lamy the first archbishop of Santa Fé.
 In addition, pioneer missionary Stephen Badin spent his last years in the care of the cathedral.